 - OTA: For increased bookings and brand awareness hotels need to be listed on the top few pages of the OTAs.
 This can be done with reputation management and feedback management products that help increase the reviews and online presence.

 This process can be ensured when the hotel uses 3rd party applications that are useful for the guest to make their travel planning.
-The hotel staff needs to have a fair knowledge on how to make the best and most out of these apps.
-We at KePSLA provide business solutions to enhance the guest experience by providing pre-check-in, pre-checkout and post-checkout services that help the hoteliers maintain the good online reputation and stay connected with their customers.
+The hotel staff needs to have a fair knowledge of how to make the best and most out of these apps.
+We at KePSLA provide business solutions to enhance the guest experience by providing pre-check-in, pre-check out and post-checkout services that help the hoteliers maintain the good online reputation and stay connected with their customers.